 From day trips in the UK to family-friendly cycling holidays in Provence, the possibilities are endless when you ditch the car and put your bike on tracks.

 La Vélodyssée, France: A 1200km long cycle route along the Atlantic coast

 From Brittany to the border, with Spain along the Atlantic Coast, La Vélodyssée - France’s longest waymarked cycle route - is fantastically varied, with sections to suit young families or seasoned cyclists.

 The route starts in Roscoff in northwestern France and tracks the coast all the way down to Hendaye, the capital of the Basque country.
-Spanning this great distance means the cycle route, which is split into sections of 100 miles or less, can be used to explore the canals from Nantes to Brest, the Loire estuary or the sandy coves and coastline of Médoc.
+Spanning this great distance means the cycle route, which is split into sections of 160km or less, can be used to explore the canals from Nantes to Brest, the Loire estuary or the sandy coves and coastline of Médoc.

 Take the ferry from the UK to Roscoff and start at the beginning, or load your bikes onto the train to complete one of the coastal sections of the route.
 There are railway stations at regular intervals, including in Nantes, La Rochelle, and Royan.
 And if you get tired or want to skip a section, you can load your bike for free onto local TER.
 No advance reservation required, just avoid peak times.